Tuwaiq-DS-ML-bootcamp-V-8/Usecase-3-Project-2/README.md

 ## 3. **Univariate Analysis**

    - Performed univariate analysis on individual variables to assess their distribution and trends.
-   - **Visualizations**: Used histograms and box plots to understand the distribution of global and national rankings, as well as research and employment rankings.
+   - **box-plot**: Used histograms and box plots to understand the distribution of global and national rankings, as well as research and employment rankings.

 ---